Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Failure probability of gate operation realized through Rabi oscillation driven by repeated pulses

 \subsection{Estimation of $\bar{n}$}

-$\bar{n}$ which determines $S_i$ is an important parameter in our discussion.
-To estimate the mean number of photons in one pulse, we assume a fictious pulse propagating in the opposite direction at the same time.
-They form a standing wave instantly while overlapping in space.
-It can be seen that the mean number of photons in each pulse is about half of that in the standing wave.
-We now focus on mean number of photons in the imagined standing wave.
+The value $\bar{n}$ that determines $S_i$ is an important parameter in our discussion.
+To estimate the mean number of photons in one pulse, we assume a fictitious pulse is propagating simultaneously in the opposite direction.
+They instantly form a standing wave when overlapping in space.
+It can be seen that the mean number of photons in each pulse is about half of thoes in the standing wave.
+We now focus on the mean number of photons in the imaginary standing wave.